PrzemekBarski/pb-personal-website/content/elektronika/_index.en.md

 I have been doing commercial electronic projects since 2012.
 I have succesfully delivered several dozens of them.
 I specialize in analog and digital devices for musicians and recording studios, but I have also designed railway industry equipment.

+Since June 2023 I also work for R&D department of Faurecia Pneumatic.
+My job is to design and prototype mechatronic circuits for car comfort systems.

 I have a well-equipped and ESD-protected laboratory to build and test high-quality prototypes.